The Death of the Survey: The Rise of AI Behavioral Twins

 2. The Emergence of AI-Driven Behavioral Twins

+The concept of a "digital twin" originated in engineering as a virtual replica of a physical system used for simulation and predictive analysis.
 According to McKinsey & Company, digital twins are virtual representations that integrate real-time data to simulate outcomes and optimize decisions (McKinsey, 2022).

 This concept is now being applied to consumers.